It's Friday, live from the Southern Command in sunny South Florida.

 I hate to tell you out there, Marie, but they're printing it.

-Uh, they're borrowing it from the Chicago.
+They're borrowing it from the Chika.

 We don't have any money now.

-We technically not technically, we literally don't have any money.
+We technically, not technically, we literally don't have any money.

 We don't have any money.